 CrowderGulf is the City's contractor for debris removal.
 There are 6 removal zones within the city.

-As of 9/21/17, trucks were working in Zones 3, 4, & 5.
+As of 10/1/17, trucks were working in all zones throughout the City.
 Residents in these zones are advised to make sure vehicles and other obstructions are not in front of debris that has been placed at the curb.
 The trucks utilize a large remote grappling arm to pick up the debris and load the truck.
 If the debris is obstructed, the trucks will move on to the next area.
 Additionally, the debris must be placed at the curb.
 Contractors are not allowed to go on to private property to collect the debris.
 Only the debris within reach of the grappling arms will be collected and removed.